lucascarter0/jekyll-now/about.md

 permalink: /about/
 ---

 I am an Aerospace Engineer with a career focus in guidance, navigation, and control of aerospace systems.
-My focus areas include tactical missile GN&C, modeling and simulation, and statistical data analysis for engineering applications, but also take in interest in autonomous systems, machine learning, and general data analysis.
+My focus areas include tactical missile GN&C, modeling and simulation, and statistical data analysis for engineering applications, but I also take in significant interest in autonomous systems, machine learning, and statistics.

-This page is intended to serve as a medium to write about various GN&C topics, homework problems, and general engineering applications that interest me, as well as a personal code respository.
+This page is intended to serve as a medium to write about various GN&C topics, homework problems, and general engineering applications of interest, as well as a personal code respository.

 ### More Information